OpenNebula/website/content/software/release_information/release_notes_70/known_issues.md

 - Guacamole RDP as is currently shipped in OpenNebula does not support NLA authentication.
 You can follow [these instructions](https://www.parallels.com/blogs/ras/disabling-network-level-authentication/) in order to disable NLA in the Windows box to use Guacamole RDP within Sunstone.

+- Backups increments tab currently produces a react crash when accessed.
+This is caused by an invalid import in the client and has been fixed in the upcoming maintenance release.
+You can refer to [this](https://github.com/OpenNebula/one/issues/7173) issue for more details.

 ## Migration

 - When upgrading to 7.0 the `onedb` migration might fail if the `/etc/one/sunstone-views.yaml` file contains a single, unclosed value under the **labels_groups** key, example: